Software

 R

-Below, we list all the existing implementations in dataquieR (see Download for installation instructions) with links to their respective documentation.
+All existing implementations in dataquieR, including links to their respective documentation, are listed below.
 Additional examples, alternative implementations, and contributing code guidelines are available as tutorials.

 Indicator functions